 I frowned.
 “Who?”
 I spat out the word, wondering who on earth was insane enough to accompany him on his fanboy tour.

-I blinked, waiting for the punchline...which never came.
+I blinked, waiting for the punchline—that never came.

 “The big scary, tattooed guy who looks as if he eats fully grown men for breakfast?
 That guy is a shifter version of The Hulk!”
 I blurted out in shock.